A List of Business Travel Expenses You Can Write Off In 2023 [+Travel Expense Calculator & Tax Organizer]

 Now for the less fun part: Here are examples of travel expenses you CAN NOT deduct.

-Entertainment is an allowable expense.
+Entertainment is not an allowable expense.
 Going golfing at the resort with a potential client or a BDM (business development manager) while you’re at a business conference?
 Too bad . . . you’re going to have to do it on your own dime.

-2. Family/friends/dependents traveling with you:
+2. Family/friends/dependents traveling with you

-If you’re traveling with a friend, family member and/or dependent you cannot deduct any of their travel expenses.
+If you’re traveling with a friend, family member, and/or dependent you cannot deduct any of their travel expenses.

 If you feel like you fall under an exception to this rule—e.g. you compensate your family member/friend/dependent to fulfill necessary business activities during the trip and have the 1099 or W-2 to prove they work for you—talk to your CPA.

-3. Lavish and extravagant:
+3. Lavish and extravagant

 Lavish and extravagant expenses are not allowed by the IRS.
 However, they’re a little foggy on what defines lavish or extravagant saying only, “an expense isn’t considered lavish or extravagant if it’s reasonable based on facts or circumstances.”